DRIVE SHREDDING AND CRUSHING SERVICES: HOW IT WORKS

 - Effective for all media formats.

 As a company certified in electronic recycling standards by e-Stewards and R2, Responsible Recycling, we are confident that all environmental and economic cost requirements can be met while ensuring sensitive data is securely destroyed.
-Doing so requires a comprehensive assessment and risk analysis of the secure ITAD process to determine the appropriate destruction method to suit your organization’s needs.
+Doing so requires a comprehensive assessment and risk analysis of the secure ITAD process to determine the appropriate data destruction method to suit your organization’s needs.